 One can potentially do many alternative experiments within the preceding framework.
-For example, as already discussed, just letting CA go to zero gives a pure relative demand-driven current account reduction (that is, rebalancing of current accounts because U.S. aggregate demand falls while foreign aggregate demand rises).
-And, as we have also already alluded, one can simulate any accompanying effects of relative productivity shocks by varying Home and Foreign relative output at the same time as we let the current account go to zero.
+For example, as already discussed, just letting CA go to zero gives a pure relative demand-driven current account reduction (that is, rebalancing of current accounts because US aggregate demand falls while foreign aggregate demand rises).
+And, as we have also already alluded, one

-In our calibration, we assume that, for Japan, $P_H Y_H / (P_H Y_H + P_N Y_N) \approx 0.2$; so that a surplus-to-tradables ratio of $CA/P_H Y_H = 0.035/0.2 = 0.175$ approximates the country's current external surplus.
-According to the Ministry of Finance, Japan's net external assets at the end of 2004 were ¥185.8 trillion, the difference between gross foreign assets of ¥433.9 trillion and gross liabilities to foreigners of ¥248.1 trillion.
-I therefore take initial net Japanese foreign assets (in yen), F, divided by the yen value of traded goods output, $P_H Y_H$, to be 1.85, and assume a nominal rate of return of 5 percent per year on net foreign assets.5 I set relative output levels in Japan and the rest of the world so that the U.S. dollar value of tradables produced by Japan is around 12 percent of global dollar sales of tradables.
+In our calibration we assume that for Japan, $P_H Y_H / (P_H Y_H + P_N Y_N) \approx 0.2$, so that a surplus-to-tradables ratio of $CA/P_H Y_H = .035/.2 = 0.175$ approximates the country's current external surplus.
+According to the Ministry Finance, Japan's net external assets at the end of 2004 were \mathbb{\frac{1}}85.8 trillion, the difference between gross foreign assets of \mathbb{\frac{4}}433.9 trillion and gross liabilities to foreigners of \mathbb{\frac{2}}248.7 trillion.
+I therefore take initial net Japanese foreign assets (in yen), F, divided by the yen value of traded goods output, $P_H Y_H$, to be 1.85, and assume a nominal rate of return of 0.05 per year on net foreign assets.
+(As will become clear below, within reasonable limits, this last choice implies very little by way of numerical consequences.)
+I set relative output levels in Japan and the rest of the world so that the dollar value of tradables produced by Japan is around 12 percent of global dollar sales of tradables.

-Regarding preference weights, I take $\gamma = 0.2$ and $\alpha = 0.8$.
-To reflect both the rest of the world's bias toward its own tradables and Japan's weight in world production of tradables, I set $\alpha^ = 0.975$.6 I investigate several possible values of substitution elasticities.
+Regarding preference weights, I take $\gamma=0.2$ and $\alpha=0.8$.
+To reflect both the rest of the world's bias toward its own tradables and Japan's weight in world production of tradables, I set $\alpha^=0.975$.
+(Obstfeld and Rogoff 2005a set the corresponding parameter to 0.925 in a two-region model in which Home is the United States.)
+I investigate several possible values of substitution elasticities.
 Between different regions' tradables, I consider values of η equal to 2 or 3.
 These are high relative to the numbers suggested by econometric studies of macro data, but for reasons discussed in Obstfeld and Rogoff (2005b), these values seem more reasonable than the estimated values of 1 or below prevalent in the literature on national-level trade equations.
 In any case, lower elasticities would imply sharper terms of trade and real exchange rate movements.
-For the traded-nontraded elasticity θ , I entertain values of $\theta = 1$ or 2.
+For the traded-nontraded elasticity θ , I entertain values of $\theta=1$ or 2.

 A final issue concerns the relationship between the real exchange rates that appear in the model and nominal rates.
 To make this translation, we must add an assumption about monetary policy.
-The simplest one is that central banks target CPI inflation rates in which case, under flexible prices, $\Delta \log \epsilon = \Delta \log q$.
+The simplest one is that central banks target CPI inflation rates in which case, under flexible prices, $\Delta \log \mathcal{E} = \Delta \log q$.

-Table 1 answers the question: what happens if a relative demand shock suddenly eliminates the current account surplus of Japan (which therefore drops from 3.5 percent of GDP to zero)?
+Table 1 answers the question: what happens if a relative demand shock suddenly closes up the current account surplus of Japan (which therefore drops from 3.5 percent of GDP to zero)?
 In this initial set of experiments, I do not allow outputs to vary, nor do I account for the potential effect of the exchange rate in revaluing Japanese external assets and liabilities.